kris-brown/prologmath/README.md

 # prologmath

 As a programmer studying mathematics (undergraduate abstract algebra), I often am faced with the challenge "Given X, prove Y, using any of the facts you've seen in the book thus far".
-Let's say the structure of a 'fact' is "Given A, one can prove B" and a knowledge base (KB) is a list of such facts.
-Automated theorem proving seeks to find the proof given KB, and I am not interested in that.
+Let's say the structure of a 'fact' is "Given A, one can prove/construct B" and a knowledge base (KB) is a list of such facts.
+Automated theorem proving seeks to find the proof given KB, but I am not interested in that.
 My more modest goal is to just filter KB to identify facts that are possibly relevant for the task at hand.
 I think of this as a **unification** problem: given an X at hand, identify facts where X matches A (alternatively, pattern match on the result to work backwards, or use both as constraints at once).

 This could only give me candidates for the first step in a proof, but I think it would be a helpful tool.
 In summary, I'm seeking a principled way to take math notes that allows me to query what I've written down in a useful way.